AVEVA/CONNECT-data-services-developer-docs/content/communities/community-edit.md

 # Edit community

-After you create a community, you can edit its description at any time.
+After you create a community, you can edit its name and description at any time.

 ## Prerequisites